UK Nuclear on Tenterhooks Pending Funding Announcement

 Government ready to resolve its nuclear commitment issues

-U.K. government support for new nuclear has wavered in the past, with concerns over funding leading developer Hitachi to walk away from two full-scale plants, totaling 5.8 gigawatts, in September.
+U.K. government support for new nuclear has wavered in the past, with concerns over funding leading developer Hitachi to walk away from two full-scale plant projects, totaling 5.8 gigawatts, in September.

 But recent activity suggests the administration, which is battling Europe’s highest coronavirus death rate and has yet to conclude negotiations over Brexit, could be about to make a big bet on the nuclear sector.